 It is the aim of the Shire of Exmouth to make information available promptly and at the least cost possible.
-Therefore, wherever appropriate and lawful, documents will be provided outside of the Freedom of Information (FOI) process.
-Where information is not freely available through one of the methods available outside of FOI, the Freedom of Information Act 1992 (FOI Act) provides the right to apply for access to information held by, or believed to be held by, the Shire of Exmouth.
+Therefore, wherever appropriate and lawful, documents will be provided outside of the FOI process.
+Where information is not freely available through one of the methods available outside of FOI, the FOI Act provides the right to apply for access to information held by, or believed to be held by, the Shire of Exmouth.